-Physical Education & School Sport student Caitlin Walker tells us about her experience
+Sports graduate Caitlin Walker tells us about her experience

-“I’ve completed courses in Coaching Disabled People, Disability in Sport, First Aid and my Level 1 in Coaching Futsal course.
-I’ve also done my FA Level 1 in Coaching Football and am now working towards my Level 2.”
+The Coaching Goalkeepers course was arranged through the Sir Tom Finney Soccer Centre and is just one of a number of short courses that Caitlin completed during her time at UCLan.
+She said: “I’ve completed courses in Coaching Disabled People, Disability in Sport, First Aid and my Level 1 in Coaching Futsal course.
+I’ve also done my FA Level 1 in Coaching Football and more recently I’ve completed Level 2.”

 Football-mad Caitlin supports Arsenal F.C. and plays for Penwortham Town F.C.
 Ladies, as well as the Ladies First Team at Sir Tom Finney Soccer Centre.
 Caitlin has also spent time coaching football in North America with Challenger Sports, which has taken her Canada, Alabama, New England and Texas.

 Speaking about her time studying at University and what advice she’d give to current students, Caitlin said: “I enjoyed my time at UCLan.
 I took advantage of opportunities available to me as a student to help develop myself and others through coaching and other valuable experiences.
 Sir Tom Finney F.C. and Soccer Centre is an extraordinary club which UCLan is lucky to be linked with.
 I would recommend to students to coach/volunteer there as the club have so many connections outside of the footballing community.”

 Sport is a powerful tool.
 Sports Coaching and Development BA (Hons) is your chance to harness it.
 With the coaching skills and knowledge of development, you’ll be in prime position to enable people to achieve their goals through sport.

 Discover the coaching tools and techniques you’ll need to bring out the best in people.
 This course focuses on improving performance at all levels, from amateur to elite.